Esperanza (Ranchuelo)

 Esperanza (Spanish for "Hope"), also known as La Esperanza, is a Cuban village and consejo popular ("people's council", i.e. hamlet) of the municipality of Ranchuelo, in Villa Clara Province.
-With a 2011 population of 11,555 it is the most populated municipal settlement after Ranchuelo.
+It is the most populated municipal settlement after Ranchuelo, with it having a population of 11,147 as of 2012.

 History

 Founded in 1809 and originally named Puerta de Golpe (i.e. "Slamming Door"), Esperanza is a former municipality merged in Ranchuelo after the administrative re-adjustment of 1976.
 The old municipality had a total population of 20,759 in 1943, and occupied the northern part of the current municipio of Ranchuelo with an area of 319 km2.
 It included the villages of Asiento Viejo, Jabonillar, Nuevas, Purial, San José and San Vicente.

+In 1933, a group of marxist workers called the Urbano de La Rosa, uprised as part of the Cuban Revolution of 1933, with it causing strong repressions on the municipality and several arrests.

 Geography

 Esperanza is located on a plain surrounded by isolated hills and a lake, and its urban plan is developed with square shape.
 It lies 12 km in the west of Santa Clara and circa 8 in north of Ranchuelo.
 The village is 26 km far from Santo Domingo and 65 from Cienfuegos.